distillpub/post--deconv-checkerboard/index.md

 <!-- Appendix -->
 <section class="appendix w-body">
   <h3>Acknowledgments</h3>
+  <p>We are very grateful to Shan Carter for his wonderful improvements to the first interactive diagram, design advice, and editorial taste.</p>
-  <p>Thank you to Shan Carter, Luke Vilnis, Jon Shlens, Luke Metz, and Ben Poole for their feedback and encouragement.
+  <p>Thank you also to Luke Vilnis, Jon Shlens, Luke Metz, and Ben Poole for their feedback and encouragement.</p>

   <h3 id="citation">Errors, Reuse, and Citation</h3>
   <p>If you see mistakes or want to suggest changes, please submit a pull request on <a href="{{{distill.github}}}">github</a>.